VinceDeslo/bq-connect-frontend/README.md

 ### Roadmap
 - [x] Nuxt3 scaffolding
 - [x] Basic pagination for genres
-- [ ] Dockerfile and Docker Compose up and running
+- [X] Dockerfile and Docker Compose up and running
+- [ ] Github actions to push container to GCP Artifact Registry

 ### Purpose
 This frontend should be able to display game lists provided by the connector microservice.